chewyaan/fin-free/README.md

 npm run dev
 ```

-The frontend will be available at `http://localhost:5173` (or your configured port)
+The frontend will be available at `http://localhost:5173`

 ## Project Structure